pagkly/Zed/Investopedia4/What Is the Power Distance Index (PDI).md

 Driven by factor analysis, the cultural dimensions theory in its original form was based on the results of Hofstede’s global survey of the values of IBM employees.
 Testing and collection of the results were conducted between 1967 and 1973.

-Based on these and other results, Hofstede determined that there are six distinct dimensions to every culture: power distance, uncertainty avoidance, individualism versus collectivism, short term versus long term, masculinity versus femininity, and self-restraint versus indulgence.
+Based on these and other results, Hofstede determined that there are six distinct dimensions to every culture: power distance, uncertainty avoidance, individualism versus collectivism, short term versus [[Long Term|long term]], masculinity versus femininity, and self-restraint versus indulgence.

 ### 40